-The major excesses in Teaching-Regular School is generated from instructional salaries, BOCES services, contractual, supplies, Extracurricular and Athletics.
-Instructional salaries are budgeted in General Fund but if grant funding is sufficient, some salaries are then charged to a grant.
+The major excesses in Teaching-Regular School is generated from instructional salaries, BOCES services, and contractual.
+Instructional salaries are budgeted in General Fund because grant funding is not known at the time the budget is adopted.
+We received additional federal funding through CRRSA and ARP funding in 2021-22 which we used for salaries, benefits, supplies and contractual expenses.
+We also had some staff leave during the school year and were unable to fill some positions as a result of the pandemic.
 BOCES services are estimated during the budget process.
 An amount is built into the budget for needs not identified at budget time.
 These funds are then available if the need arises.
-Extracurricular and Athletics were also impacted.